Margaret Chase Smith

 Margaret Madeline Chase Smith (née Chase; December 14, 1897 – May 29, 1995) was an American politician.
 A member of the Republican Party, she served as a U.S. representative (1940–1949) and a U.S. senator (1949–1973) from Maine.
-She was the first woman to serve in both houses of the United States Congress, and the first woman to represent Maine in either.
-A Republican, she was among the first to criticize the tactics of Joseph McCarthy in her 1950 speech, "Declaration of Conscience".
+She was the first woman to serve in both houses of the United States Congress.
+A Republican, she was among the first to criticize the tactics of Joseph McCarthy in her 1950 speech "Declaration of Conscience".

 Smith was a candidate for the Republican presidential nomination in the 1964 election; she was the first woman to be placed in nomination for the presidency at a major party's convention.
-Upon leaving office, she was the longest-serving female senator in history, a distinction that was not surpassed until January 5, 2011, when Senator Barbara Mikulski from Maryland was sworn in for a fifth term.
+Upon leaving office, she was the longest-serving female senator in history, a distinction that was not surpassed until January 4, 2011, when Senator Barbara Mikulski from Maryland exceeded her record.
 Smith was ranked as the longest-serving Republican woman in the Senate, a distinction that was not surpassed until January 3, 2021, when Susan Collins, who holds the same Senate seat she previously held, was sworn in for a fifth term.

 Early life and education

-Margaret Chase was born in Skowhegan in central Maine, to George Emery and Carrie Matilda (née Murray) Chase.
+Margaret Chase was born in Skowhegan in central Maine, to Carrie Matilda (née Murray) and George Emery Chase.
 She was the oldest of six children, two of whom did not survive to adulthood.
-Her father was of English ancestry, a descendant of immigrants to the original Thirteen Colonies in the 17th century; her great-great grandfather commanded an artillery company during the War of 1812, and her grandfather served in the Union Army during the Civil War.
+Her father was of English ancestry, a descendant of immigrants to the original Thirteen Colonies in the 17th century; her great-great-grandfather commanded an artillery company during the War of 1812, and her grandfather served in the Union Army during the Civil War.
 Her mother's family was French Canadian, having immigrated from Quebec in the middle of the 19th century; her grandfather Lambert Morin changed his name to John Murray to avoid anti-French Canadian and anti-Catholic prejudice.
 Her father was the town barber, and her mother worked as a waitress, store clerk, and shoe factory worker.

 She received her early education at Lincoln and Garfield Elementary Schools.
 At age 12, she went to work at a local five-and-dime store and even bought herself a life insurance policy.
 She also shaved her father's customers when he was busy or away from the shop.
 She attended Skowhegan High School, graduating in 1916.
 During high school, she played on the girls' basketball team, of which she was captain in her senior year.
 She also worked as a substitute operator with a telephone company during this time.
 In that position she met Clyde Smith, a prominent local politician, who arranged a job for her as a part-time assistant to the tax assessor.